notTyche/JASParse/README.md

 # JASParse
-Easy tool to represent ASP(Answer Set Programing) program in in custom data structures
+Easy tool to represent ASP(Answer Set Programing) program in a custom data structures

 ## How to use?